CapricanDRJ/witchers_shakespeare/index.md

 For what may come.
 Ilistus’s ambitions

-Must be curbed, for the good of Watchers all.
+Must be curbed, for the good of Witchers all.

 ### Act II Scene III: Ilistus's Grand Standing